8. Floodplain Regulations

 (a) Over-the-top ties provided at each of the four (4) corners with one (1) mid-point tie on each side of the manufactured home shorter than fifty feet (50').
 Manufactured homes longer than fifty feet (50') shall have two (2) ties at intermediate points on each side.

 (b) Frame ties provided at each corner with four (4) additional ties on each side of manufactured homes shorter than fifty feet (50').
 Longer manufactured homes shall have five (5) ties on each side.

-(c) All components of the anchoring system shall have a minimum strength of 4,800 pounds.
+(c) ll components of the anchoring system shall have a minimum strength of forty-eight hundred (4,800) pounds.

 (d) Any additions to manufactured homes shall be anchored in the same way.